Leafie, A Hen into the Wild: Characters

 The leading character, Leafie, exhibits strength.
 Free-spirited and courageous, she doesn't settle for the fate she is given but accepts challenges and welcomes adventure.
 It is shown that Leafie tends to speak loudly, a trait that Greenie inherits.
 She was originally stuck in an egg farm, but she escapes by playing dead.
-While in a pit filled with dead chickens, the One-eyed Weasel appears and attacks Leafie to eat her, when Wanderer shows up, and saves her.
+While in a pit filled with dead chickens, One-Eye appears and attacks Leafie to eat her, when Wanderer shows up, and saves her.
 Leafie immediately falls in love with him, but this quickly changes when she finds out he already has a mate.
 Before Wanderer died, he told her to take his unborn child to the everglades.
-When she asks why, he says "you will find out in time."
+When she asks why, he says, "you will find out in time."
 She then raises Greenie despite numerous difficulties.
-It's been shown throughout the film that Leafie developed a cold and would not have likely survived the winter month.